 - No special techniques are required.
-The roast should be prepared and seasoned (if desired) as for any other conventional method.
-Meat should be thoroughly defrosted before cooking. - 2.
-Place the meat on a microwave roasting rack or ovenproof plate and place on the turntable. - 3.
-Cook according to the cooking chart using the longer time for small joints and the shorter time for large joints.
-Use the longer time for thicker chops. - 4.
-Turn the meat once halfway through the cooking time. - 5.
-STAND for 5-10 minutes wrapped in foil after cooking.
-The standing time is very important as it 'finishes off' the cooking time. - 6.
-Ensure meat, especially pork, is thoroughly cooked before eating.
+Meat should be prepared as with conventional cooking.
+Season if desired.
+Always thoroughly defrost meat before cooking. - 2.
+Place the meat on a microwave roasting rack or microwave-proof plate and place on the turntable. - Cook according to the Meat Cooking Chart (below).
+Use the longer time for large meats and the shorter time for smaller meats.
+For thicker chops, use the longer time. - 4.
+Turn the meat once halfway through the cooking time - 5.
+Let stand for 5-10 minutes wrapped in foil after cooking.
+The standing time is very important as it completes the cooking process. - 6.
+Make sure meat, especially pork, is thoroughly cooked before eating.